CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

     The threshold values provided above are used to verify all traffic streams configured on the traffic generator device.

-If the the threshold values for traffic outage and loss checks are different ** per stream **, the user can provide a YAML containing stream specific thresholds.
-This YAML file can then be provided to the processor via the argument ``stream_settings``
+If the the threshold values for max_outage, loss_tolerance and rate_tolerance are different *per stream*, the user can create a YAML file containing stream specific threshold valuess.
+This YAML file can then be provided to the processor via the argument ``stream_settings``.

 The following is an example of the traffic items YAML a user can provide: